kkl-fe/live-dev-server/README.md

   },
 }
 ```
-when config watcher,  In the `inject` code, you will receive `wacher-[name]`, and `isDir` can be used to determine whether it is a folder.
+when config watcher,  In the `inject` code, you will receive `watcher-[name]`, and `isDir` can be used to determine whether it is a folder.

 ```bash
 # change